-To configure webhooks in Crowdin Enterprise, go to the Project home and select Resources > Webhooks on the left.
+To configure webhooks in Crowdin Enterprise, open your project and go to Integrations > Webhooks on the left panel.
 Click Create to start configuring your new webhook.

 You will need to provide the following information to register a webhook:

 Optionally, you can add special headers to your webhook.
 They can be used for additional security, as an authorization method, and more.
 For example, if you add headers, your webhook endpoint can check them to ensure that information is coming from Crowdin Enterprise.

-When adding a webhook, you can test how your application will react on that call.
+When adding a webhook, you can test how your application will react to that call.

 Each event type in Crowdin Enterprise has a specific payload format with the relevant event information.
 You can customize the webhook payload to add and organize the elements the way your system requires.

-To check the event’s possible variables, hover over the Info icon in the right upper corner of the Payload section.
+To check the event’s possible variables, hover over the Info icon in the Payload section’s right upper corner.